NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 snakemake -s path/to/Snakefile path/to/requested/outputfile
 ```

+It is therefore good to practice reading Snakefiles, so one can identify
+output files from the output directive of different rules.

 ### Using `conda` environments

 Activating the use of `conda` environments, for rules with `conda` directives,